NBKRedSpy/QM_SortToTabs/README.md

 For example, weapons and ammo to the first tab, armor on the second, bartering items to the seventh tab, etc.

-Press F5 on a tab to apply the item move rules for that tab.
+Press F5 to apply the move rules for the items on that tab.
 Press S to invoke the game's normal sort.

 The rules and hotkeys can be changed in the configuration file.